informatics-isi-edu/deriva-docs/docs-src/user-guide/sharing-and-citing-data.md

 * **Publication Year** - Use the year in the "Release Date" field.

 Learn more about citing data at [DataCite](https://datacite.org/cite-your-data.html) and [Nature Research](https://www.nature.com/documents/nr-data-availability-statements-data-citations.pdf).

-## Data Collections?
-Is this something that will become a common feature or a recommended feature for data modelers to add for any DERIVA deployment?

-TBD